DLakomy/Rustaska/README.md

 - [X] parser (quality of its error messages are not important right now)
 - [X] persistence
 - [X] e2e test
 - [X] simple performance test DONE.
 I've used the `release` build, took a `genExampleFile 20000000 bigExample.lst` result from Alaska, and it took (measured with `time`)...
-28 seconds 😮
+28 seconds (16 with turboboost enabled) 😮

+Update: with logos (and turboboost) it's 11!